FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 The gradual recognition of upfront costs over the duration of time that the good or service is consumed.
 An upfront payment made toward a commitment based discount can be amortized over commitment life.
 Amortization is valuable when the commitment period (time duration of the cost) extends beyond the granularity of the source report.

+## Availability Zone

+Geograhically separated locations containing a data center or cluster of data centers.
+Each availability zone (AZ) should have its own power, cooling, and networking, to provide redundancy and fault tolerance.

 ## Billed Cost

 The total amount of fees and discounts as documented in an itemized bill.